Emergency Food Pantries

 - ID and proof of Nevada residency is required for the receipt of USDA food

-- Each household must read the “Self Declaration Assurance” and certify eligibility by signing the issuance sheet that their household income does not exceed 185% of the federal poverty guidelines
+- Each household must read the “Self Declaration Assurance” and certify eligibility by signing the issuance sheet that their household income does not exceed 185% of the federal poverty guidelines.
+View the TEFAP income eligibility guidelines here.

 - For each additional household member add $645.00 per month